raspberrypilearning/scratchpc-musical-instrument/en/step_3.md

 ```
 --- /task ---

-Whether you use a different sprite for each contact or a single sprite with all of your code on it doesn't matter, unless you want to do something interesting on the screen.
+You can use a different sprite for each contact or a single sprite with all of your code on — it doesn't matter unless you want to do something interesting on the screen.
 In the drum kit project, the sprites change costume when you strike each drum.
 In the violin project, there is no screen component (but there easily could be!)

 --- task ---
 Have fun playing your instrument!